sao-eht/ehthops/docs/source/running.rst

 ------------

 The pipeline performs five stages of fringe-fitting (with an additional bootstrap stage at the beginning), with increasingly complex phase models.

 Stage 6 marks the beginning of the post-processing stages, and creates uvfits files from the fringe-fitted data.
 Subsequent post-processing steps perform apriori amplitude calibration, field angle rotation correction, R-L polarization calibration, and network calibration.
-In each of these stages, both the inputs and outputs are uvfits files, with those created in previous stages being used as inputs for the current stage.
+In each of these stages, both the inputs and outputs are uvfits files, with those created in the current stage being used as inputs for the following stage.

-Fringe-fitting is performed in stages as follows:
+Fringe-fitting is performed in stages 1 to 5, with each stage building on the solutions derived in the previous stage.

-- **0.bootstrap** (bootstrap stage; not used in the following stages)
-- **1.+flags+wins** (add flags, both pre-correlated and those identified in previous runs, and sbd/mbd/delay-rate search windows)
-- **2.+pcal** (apply phase bandpass solutions from previous stage)
-- **3.+adhoc** (apply adhoc phase calibration solutions from previous stage)
-- **4.+delays** (apply delay calibration solutions from previous stage)
-- **5.+close** (apply global fringe solutions from previous stage)

-Stages 1 to 5 consist of the following common steps:
+These stages consist of the following common steps:

 - **0.launch** -- sets up the environment variables and launches the pipeline
 - **1.version** -- logs the versions of all external dependencies